frenchie4111/frenchie4111.github.io/_posts/2025-02-03-How-to-make-weed-coffee-creamer.md

 layout: post_plain
 hide_intro_cta: true
 type: Personal
+updated: 2/8/2025
 ---

 I've always thought it be fun to have weed coffee creamer so that you can wake and bake.
 I realized the other day that I am an inventor, and can just make the things I want.
 So here I give you: Weed coffee creamer. 💝

+__Update 1 (2/8/2025):__ Okay the first batch is definitely too strong.
+I intended it to be a mellow high, and this is an anxious one.
+Next batch will be less weed and more indica strain focussed.
+That said a good clean sativa might hit off with the sativa loving folks, so we should keep that in mind for a future sku.

 <br/>
 <br/>